Tools for Educators

 - Mindsets – tools that develop growth mindset, sense of belonging, and sense of purpose that inform students’ beliefs about self and school

-Some of these tools – such as establishing an effective student support system – are based on what we have found works well through our work with schools.
-Others will be developed via partnerships and will focus on articulating how proven strategies can be modified, adapted and successfully implemented in schools serving large populations of students impacted by adversity.
-All tools will be grounded in the science of student development and proven through our direct school partnerships.
+All of Turnaround’s tools are grounded in the science of learning and development.
+Some, such as establishing an effective student support system, are based on what we have found works well in schools.
+Others are being developed via partnerships and focus on articulating how strategies can be modified, adapted and successfully implemented in schools serving diverse populations of students.

 When you have 29 children sitting in front of you who have emotional needs, who have family issues, who have more problems than an adult could handle, and you’re trying to get them to want to learn, that is an extreme challenge that I don’t think many teachers are prepared to take on.